 Papers, peer-review (click links for PDF):

-29. Creed IF, Bergström AK, Trick CG, Grimm NB, Hessen DO, Karlsson J, Kidd KA, Kritzberg ES, McKnight DM, Freeman EC, Senar OE, Andersson A, Ask J, Berggren M, Cherif M, Giesler R, Hotchkiss ER, Kortelainen P, Palta MM, Vrede T, Weyhenmeyer GA (In press).
+28. Creed IF, Bergström AK, Trick CG, Grimm NB, Hessen DO, Karlsson J, Kidd KA, Kritzberg ES, McKnight DM, Freeman EC, Senar OE, Andersson A, Ask J, Berggren M, Cherif M, Giesler R, Hotchkiss ER, Kortelainen P, Palta MM, Vrede T and Weyhenmeyer GA.
+2018.
 Global change-driven effects on dissolved organic matter composition: Implications for food webs of northern lakes.
 Global Change Biology 24(8): 3692-3714, DOI: 10.1111/gcb.14129

 27. Berggren M, Klaus M, Panneer Selvam B, Ström L, Laudon H, Jansson M and Karlsson J. 2018.
 Quality transformation of dissolved organic carbon during water transit through lakes: contrasting controls by photochemical and biological processes.
 Biogeosciences 15(2): 457-470, DOI: 10.5194/bg-15-457-2018